eclipse-ditto/ditto/documentation/src/main/resources/architecture/DADR-0005-semantic-versioning.md

 - Compatible API changes increment minor version number (e. g., 1.2.3 -> 1.3.0);
 - Changes in the implementation without any API change increment patch version number (e. g., 1.0.0 -> 1.0.1).

-This documents defines what _API compatibility_ means, the modules which are considered API and for which semantic versioning holds, and the enforcement of semantic versioning.
+This document defines what _API compatibility_ means, the modules which are considered API and for which semantic versioning holds, and the enforcement of semantic versioning.

 ## Decision

 ### API compatibility